 White sugar

 Is it safe for acne?
 Definitely not, except in small doses.
 White sugar, AKA table sugar or sucrose, is a very poor sweetener.
-At 50:50, the fructose to glucose ratio is perfectly safe, but every last atom of fiber is striped away by the refinement process.
+At 50:50, the fructose to glucose ratio is perfectly safe, but every last atom of fiber is stripped away by the refinement process.
 The digestion is almost instantaneous, and consequently, white sugar has a GI of 60.
 That’s why a sugary chocolate bar makes your skin oily almost instantly.

 It’s double the trouble, because this refinement strips away any antioxidants, leaving nothing to counteract the AGE free radicals created by higher blood sugar.